oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

 In this lab, you will:

-* Install JAVA Runtime (optional)
+* Install the Java Runtime Environment (optional).
-* Install and configure the Robot Agent
+* Install and configure the Robot Agent.
-* Start the Robot Agent
+* Start the Robot Agent.

 ### Prerequisites

 This lab assumes you have:

-* An Oracle Cloud account
+* An Oracle Cloud account.
-* Successfully completed all previous labs
+* Successfully completed all previous labs.

 ## Task 1: Install JAVA Runtime

 The Java Runtime Environment (JRE) is software that Java programs require to run correctly.
 JRE is required to run the robot agent.

-1. Verify if a JRE is pre-installed on the host machine by running the below command.
+1. Verify whether a JRE is preinstalled on the host machine by running the following command.

     For Linux and macOS, run this command in the **Terminal**.